prometheus-net/prometheus-net/README.md

 In some scenarios you may want to only collect data when it is requested by Prometheus.
 To easily implement this scenario prometheus-net provides you the ability to perform on-demand collection by implementing the [IOnDemandCollector interface](Prometheus.NetStandard/Advanced/IOnDemandCollector.cs).

 Objects that implement this interface are informed before every collection, allowing you to perform any data updates that are relevant.
+To register on-demand collectors, use `DefaultCollectorRegistry.Instance.RegisterOnDemandCollectors()`.

 For an example implementation, see [OnDemandCollection.cs](Tester.NetFramework/OnDemandCollection.cs).

 For even more fine-grained control over exported data you should implement a custom collector (see below).